joonarafael/visualpathfinder/documentation/user_manual.md

 - Edit Grid: Switch back to drawing mode.

-- Load Ready Map: Load ready-made maps.
+- Load Map: Load ready-made maps.
 Current map state will be lost.

 - Empty Grid: Completely erase the current grid.

+- Log Field to Console: Log the 72x48 grid as a one-dimensional array to the browser console (open with F12).
+This feature is helpful if you decide to run this software on your own machine and manipulate the source code.
+Own maps could be exported with this method (see how maps are stored [within the software](https://github.com/joonarafael/visualpathfinder/tree/main/app/maps "Maps Folder")).

 - Exit: Exit to Main Menu.